AndreasMadsen/ttest/README.md

 var ttest = require('ttest');
 ```

-The `ttest` module supports both one and two sample t-testing.
-If one array
+The `ttest` module supports both one and two sample t-testing, where it is
+assumed that the variance are equal.

-of data is given its a one sample t-test, and if two data arrays are given
+If one array of data is given its a one sample t-test, and if two data arrays
-its a two sample t-test.
+are given its a two sample t-test.

-_Note: it is assumed that the variance of the two samples are equal._
+_Note: instead of a data array a [summary](https://github.com/AndreasMadsen/summary) object can also be used._

 In both cases you can also pass an extra optional object, there takes the
 following properties: